Preparing Citizen Scholars

 The Sally McDonnell Barksdale Honors College is open to students in all undergraduate majors, as long as they enjoy intellectual novelty and courses that focus on critical thinking through reading, writing, and discussion.
 Our college emphasizes public service in addition to academic achievement, and we requirement involvement in community action each semester.
 For more information about the SMBHC and the opportunities we provide, explore our website.

 Students applying to the Sally McDonnell Barksdale Honors College for Fall 2026 admission and beyond will first need to complete the University of Mississippi’s undergraduate admission application.
-Once a student is accepted to UM, they may complete and submit the SMBHC application, through the Competitive Academic Program Application.
+Once a student is accepted to UM, they may complete and submit the SMBHC application, through the Competitive Academic Programs Application.

 The SMBHC essay prompt for this year’s application follows: Describe a piece of art, music, or writing you have found powerful, and explain how it has impacted you.
 Your essay must be between 500 and 700 words.
 It will be evaluated on a combination of style, grammar, imagination, and substance.
 Responses that appear to have been written in haste or generated by AI may affect the admission decision.